 - Understanding the difference between procedural and declarative styles for SQL

-- Understanding and ability to design a database in third normal form
+- Ability to design a database in third normal form

 - Understanding of transactions, and how to use them in a single database

-- Knows when and how to analyze an execution plan
+- Knowledge of when and how to analyze an execution plan

-- Understanding relational database concepts like designing and creating a database, normalizing a table, and more
+- Understanding a relational database management system (like the Microsoft SQL Server), including relational database concepts like designing and creating a database, normalizing a table, and more.

 What Does the Intermediate SQL Course Cover?